-NIJ anticipates that up to a total of \$1 million may become available for a single or multiple awards made through this solicitation.
+NIJ anticipates that up to a total of \$500,000 may become available for one or more awards made through this solicitation.
 All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
-NIJ funding for an individual research project rarely exceeds \$500,000, though total funding for projects requiring multiple years to complete has exceeded \$1 million in some cases.